belcyangarita/Github_heritability_predictability_Meat_Traits/README.md

 6. [Contact](#contact)

 ## General information
 This repository contains codes and data needed to reproduce the results in the estimating of variance components and heritability by fitting three different mixed models on meat quality and carcass traits.
 The models differ in the source of information for building their covariance matrices.
-In additon, the performance of the models was compared by estimating their predictive ability by means of a 5-fold cross-validation.
+In addition, the performance of the models was compared by estimating their predictive ability by means of a r-replicated k-fold cross-validation (r=213,k=5).

 ## Sources
-Based on the work from ```Angarita Barajas et al. (2021).
-Heritability estimates and predictive ability for pig meat quality traits using identity-by-state and identity-by-descent relationships with low pedigree depth```
+Based on the work from ```Angarita Barajas et al. (2022).
+Heritability estimates and predictive ability for pig meat quality traits using identity-by-state and identity-by-descent relationships in an F2 population```

 ## Technologies
 1. [R](https://www.r-project.org/) - version 4.0.2